KiteBoarder/interview-concepts/README.md

 ## Arrays:
 problems:
-[maxium ramp width](https://leetcode.com/problems/maximum-width-ramp) Soltion with min stack from start and sweeping from end.
+[maxium ramp width](https://leetcode.com/problems/maximum-width-ramp) Solution with min stack from start and sweeping from end.